tooinfinity/pos/readme.md

 pos is project based on laravel framework 5.7 with AdminLTE 3  dashboard to manage your store with this features :

 - manage moderators with their roles and Permissions
+- CRUD category product
+- CRUD and search products
+- CRUD and search clients
+- CRUD and search providers
+- CRUD and search sale and add to cart sale
+- CRUD and search purchase and add to cart purchase
 - __.....__

 ## Installation